usdot-jpo-ode/jpo-ode/README.md

 Once you have these obtained repositories, you are now ready to build and deploy the application.

 ---
-### Build and Deploy the Application
+### Step 2.
+Build and Deploy the Application

-#### Configuration
 ODE configuration can be customized for every deployment environment using environment variables.
 These variables can either be set locally or using the *.env* file found in the root of the jpo-ode repository.

 Instructions for how to use the *.env* file can be found [here](https://github.com/usdot-jpo-ode/jpo-ode/wiki/Using-the-.env-configuration-file).

-For the basic build purposes, you only need to set DOCKER_HOST_IP and DOCKER_SHARED_VOLUME.
+If you wish to change the application properties, such as change the location of the upload service via `ode.uploadLocation.*` properties or set the `ode.kafkaBrokers` to something other than the $DOCKER_HOST_IP:9092, or wish to set the CAS username/password, `ODE_EXTERNAL_IPVs`, etc. instead of setting the environment variables, modify `jpo-ode-svcs\src\main\resources\application.properties` file as desired.

 #### Build Process

-The ODE application uses Maven to manage builds.
+**Required**: You must set at least the [DOCKER_HOST_IP](https://github.com/usdot-jpo-ode/jpo-ode/wiki/Docker-management#obtaining-docker_host_ip) and [DOCKER_SHARED_VOLUME](https://github.com/usdot-jpo-ode/jpo-ode/wiki/Docker-management#creating-a-docker_shared_volume) variables either in the environment file described above or as a local environment variable.

+Now we will build the ODE application using Maven.
+The basic process consists of running a maven install command inside each one of the repositories you just downloaded.
+Note that you will need to `cd ..` in between each of these steps to return to the parent directory.

 **Step 1**: Build the private repository artifacts consisting of J2735 ASN.1 Java API and IEEE1609.2 ASN.1 Java API